Our Experts

 Teaching Responsibilities

-• Glenda teaches on a number of modules informed by her research interest across a range of different programmes including the BEd, PGCE, MA and Early Childhood Studies degree programmes.
+• Teaches a number of modules informed by her research interest across a range of different programmes including the BEd, PGCE, MA and Early Childhood Studies degree programmes.

-• She is the module coordinator for the MA in Early Childhood Studies module Quality Pedagogy.
+• Module coordinator for the MA in Early Childhood Studies Module Quality Pedagogy

 External Interests / Community Service

-• Trustee and member of Early Education (September, 2017 – )
+• Vice President and Trustee of Early Education (September, 2017 – )

-• Reviewer for the International Journal of Early Years Education, the International Journal of Childcare and Education Policy, Early Childhood Research and Practice and Early Years.
+• Reviewer for the International Journal of Early Years Education, the International Journal of Childcare and Education Policy, Early Childhood Research and Practice, Early Years: an International Journal of Research and Development and Irish Educational Studies

-• Chairperson of Board of Governors at the Royal School Dungannon (2018 –
+• Former Chair, Vice Chair and current member of the Board of Governors at the Royal School Dungannon (2018 –

 Research Interests